-- A properly selected team is more likely to consider all aspects of a problem rather than focusing on a single aspect that a single investigator may understand and therefore choose to investigate.
+- A properly selected team is more likely to consider all aspects of a problem rather than focusing on one aspect that a single investigator may understand and therefore choose to investigate.
 (The favorite cause syndrome.)

-Investigating an incident using a team is different than performing an individual investigation.
-To make the teamwork, you need to consider several factors:
+Investigating an incident using a team is different than performing an individual incident investigation.
+To make a team incident investigation/root cause analysis work, you need to consider these factors:

 - Who to include on the team.

 - Record keeping of the team’s efforts and meetings.